 View your tuition bill online through the Student Information System (SIS).

-Make payment arrangements at the Bursar's Office.
+Make payment arrangements at the Bursar's Office to cover any balance left after applying your financial aid.
 All payment or payment arrangements must be made two weeks before the start of the semester.
+View other payment options at the Bursar's Office.